Agentic Forecasting using Sequential Bayesian Updating of Linguistic Beliefs: Introduction

 Forecasting the probability of future events is a fundamental challenge with applications in geopolitics, finance, and public health~\citep{Tetlock2015,Spiegelhalter2025}.
 Recent work has shown that LLMs can approach human-level forecasting when given web search access~\citep{halawi2024approaching}, and benchmarks such as ForecastBench~\citep{forecastbench} provide standardized evaluation with online leaderboards.
 We present \system{} (Bayesian Linguistic Forecaster), an agentic system that achieves a new state-of-the-art (SOTA) performance on ForecastBench.
 Our approach is organized around three key ideas:

 \paragraph{1.\ Linguistic belief states.} Most forecasting agents either search in parallel then reason once, or sequentially accumulate raw search results in context. \system{} instead maintains a \emph{semi-structured belief state} --- a probability estimate paired with natural-language evidence summaries --- updated by the LLM at each step.
 We refer to this loosely as ``Bayesian-style'' updating: the slots are designed to mirror the form of a sequential Bayesian update (prior + evidence $\to$ posterior), but the actual update is an LLM forward pass, which may not satisfy the consistency criteria required to correspond to proper Bayesian inference \cite{Qiu2025,Falck2024}.
+(In \cref{app:explicit-bayes}, we evaluated a more traditional Bayesian approach based on sequential updating with explicit LLM-estimated likelihoods, but it was much worse.)

 \paragraph{2.\ Multi-trial aggregation.} LLM forecasting exhibits high variance across runs.
 We run $K{=}5$ independent trials and aggregate by averaging in logit space.
 We also explore hierarchical shrinkage toward the empirical or uniform prior (inspired by James-Stein / empirical Bayes), which further helps on datasets with high trial variance.